(Updated Dec 9, 2020)

 This is the kind of thing that everyone would know by heart, had the Fascist powers won World War II.

-There would be more: for example, the completely unnecessary bombing of the cathedral at Rouen and the Montecassino abbey, the mockery of the laws of war in which the British and Americans often indulged (1), the Altmark incident, the invasion of neutral countries such as Iran, Vichy France (attacked in Mers-el-Kebir, then Dakar and later in the Torch operation of 1942, in a series of straightforward illegal acts of war) and Iceland (as well as the attempt to do the same with Norway, pre-empted by Germany; and Belgium, which came close to being invaded by the allies — Winston Churchill’s idea first, and a French idea later — before the Germans did the same, forcing its army to deploy ON THE FRENCH BORDER in early 1940).
+There would be more: for example, the completely unnecessary bombing of the cathedral at Rouen and the Monte Cassino abbey, the bombing and destruction of the ancient Roman ships at lake Nemi, the mockery of the laws of war in which the British and Americans often indulged (1), the Altmark incident, the invasion of neutral countries such as Iraq, Iran (in conjunction with the Soviet Union), Vichy France (attacked in Mers-el-Kebir, then Dakar and later in the Torch operation of 1942, in a series of straightforward illegal acts of war) and Iceland (as well as the attempt to do the same with Norway, pre-empted by Germany; and Belgium, which came close to being invaded by the allies — Winston Churchill’s idea first, and a French idea later — before the Germans did the same, forcing its army to deploy ON THE FRENCH BORDER in early 1940).

 There’s also the bullying of others like Portugal (forced to cede Azores bases to the British, under threat of Allied invasion, in 1943), and the multiple provocations and continued trickery by the U.S. administration to get the country to join the war against the majority opinion of U.S. citizens.
 And the British Security Coordination, the infamous BSC, a branch of British intelligence that employed all sorts of illegal operations in the U.S. possibly including murder to drive the country into the war on the British side.